 What is MMS?

 MMS is basically just an upgraded version of an SMS.
-It stands for multimedia messaging service.
+What does MMS stand for?
+Multimedia messaging service.
 The main thing that separates SMS from MMS is the fact that with MMS, you are able to send multimedia elements in your messages.
 This includes things such as videos, pictures, and more.
 MMS also gives you the ability to send up to 1,600 characters per message, which is a big jump up from SMS.

 Advantages and Disadvantages of SMS and MMS